*Updated February 8, 2019

 5. The minimum award is approximately 10 percent of the maximum.
 For the 2019-20 award year, the minimum Pell Grant will be $650.

 To find out more about Pell Grants, read on.

 1. Are you eligible for Pell Grants?

 To qualify and apply for a Pell Grant, you must meet ALL of the following requirements.

 First, you must have a high school diploma, GED, or approved homeschool education.

 Second, you must be enrolled in an eligible degree/certificate program.
 Check with your school’s financial aid department to confirm eligibility.

-Third, you must be registered with the Selective Service, if you are a male between 18-25 years old.
+Third, you must be registered with the Selective Service, if you are a male between the ages of 18 and 25.

 Fourth, you must have a valid Social Security Number, unless you are a citizen of the Pacific Freely Associated States (the Marshall Islands, the Federal States of Micronesia, and the Republic of Palau).